 Studying these shimmery shells may lead to new insights into liquid crystal technology.
 "Understanding how these structures give rise to the stunning colors we see in nature could benefit the quest for miniature optical devices and photonics," said Srinivasarao.
 Liquid crystalline materials have many uses, from displays for laptop computers to portable music players and other devices to children's thermometers.

-Or, to learn more, you can view the NSF presentation "Inside a Beetle's Iridescence."
+Learn more in the NSF news release What scientists know about jewel beetle shimmer.
 [Research supported by NSF grant DMR 07-06235.]
 (Date of Image: July 2009)

 See other images like this on your iPhone or iPad download NSF Science Zone on the Apple App Store.